Woodgun/TheDistanceComponents/ReadMe.md

 	github "thedistance/TheDistanceComponents"

 and following the [Carthage] installation instructions.
-Add the frameworks you will be using and their dependencies, then checkout the Documentation for each to get started.
+Add the frameworks you will be using and their dependencies, then checkout the documentation for each to get started.

 As there is no official [Cocoapods] support for ReactiveCocoa, Cocoapods is not officially supported for TheDistanceComponents either.